 While copper is essential to human metabolism, in large doses it has the potential to be a powerful irritant.
 While toxicity to humans is rare, high levels of copper can accumulate in plants and animals and become toxic to aquatic organisms.
 Environmental guidelines for copper in storm water and drinking water are frequently exceeded.
 High levels of copper in drinking water yield an unpleasant taste and tinted colour.

 Major sources of copper include:

-Wear of tyres and brake pads;
+- Wear of tyres and brake pads;

+- Combustion of lubricants;

+- Industrial emissions;